Please take this anonymous survey to help UPC gather information on our members' perspective on marijuana.

 - See Attached Flier for Perils events.

-Among those who will take part in the program and/or serve on the distinguished panel in 2014: Ray Morrogh, Commonwealth's Attorney for Fairfax County; Casey Lingan, Chief Deputy, Commonwealth's Attorney for Fairfax County; Fairfax County Police Department Sgt.
+Among those who took part in the program and/or served on the distinguished panel in 2014: Ray Morrogh, Commonwealth's Attorney for Fairfax County; Casey Lingan, Chief Deputy, Commonwealth's Attorney for Fairfax County; Fairfax County Police Department Sgt.
 Daniel Pang, School Resource Officer supervisor; Jeff Levy, father of a student who died following drinking at a college party; Mary Ann Sprouse, director of the Wellness, Alcohol and Violence Education and Services (WAVES) at George Mason University (GMU); Ryan Smith, Virginia Tech Transportation Institute alcohol researcher; and local college students.

 - McLean High School: View article from this event.